octapush/octapush.docs/README.md

 5. Have capability to handle lot file types.
 Although specially designed to handle [_MARKDOWN_](https://en.wikipedia.org/wiki/Markdown) file, **`octapush.docs`** still supports other files like _HTM, HTML, XHTML, JPG, BMP, GIF, PNG, JS, CSS, C, TXT, and/or other file types_.
 6. Code preview with auto detect language support.
 7. Simple forum for each your document (next feature).
 8. You can host **`octapush.docs`** anywhere you want.
-But, in the future we will add free hosting and free subdomain (for the detail, see [Next Improvement](#nextimprovement) section).
+But, in the future we will add free hosting and free subdomain (for the detail, see [Next Improvement](#next-improvement) section).
+9. Easy installation. **`octapush.docs`** is designed only by using HTML5 and JavaScript technology to perform dynamic actions.
+So you do not have to worry about the type of _web-server_, version, or type of _operating-system_ you have. **`octapush.docs`** is only processed on the _client-side_.
+For the _server-side_, we use features from the [GitHub API](https://api.github.com/).
-9. Easy configuration. **`octapush.docs`** designed with easy installation and very minimal configuration.
+10. Easy configuration. **`octapush.docs`** designed with easy installation and very minimal configuration.
-10. Lightweight, and not needing hosting with big bandwidth.
+11. Lightweight, and not needing hosting with big bandwidth.

 # How To Use
 To use **`octapush.docs`**, you only need to follow 3 easy steps like the following: